jaythomas/resume/README.md

 - Provided consulting for business clients, building multi-chart integrations and dashboards for companies such as [eToro](https://www.etoro.com/).
 - Provided developer training and mentoring.
 - Improved stability and performance on a NodeJS backend with high velocity cryptocurrency trading.
-- Worked with devops to create AWS auto-scaling for SAAS products.
-- Built web application integrations for the Electron-based [Finsemble](https://www.chartiq.com/finsemble/) desktop.

 **Full stack developer and engineer, SingleComm LLC (2.5 years)**